 Lemongrass is a popular herb that adds a unique citrus flavor to the foods and beverages it is used in.
 It is also one of the most popular oils in aromatherapy, along with a highly-regarded naturopathic medicine.
-It has long been known to provide positive health benefits, and scientific studies are beginning to back up many of the claims surrounding this oil.
+It has long been known to provide positive health benefits.
+Scientific studies are beginning to back up many of the claims surrounding this oil.
 Several studies have shown that lemongrass essential oil is effective at eradicating fungal and bacterial infections, as well as helping safely reduce levels of bad (LDL) cholesterol.1

 Lemongrass essential oil is most often used in clinics and spas where it helps encourage relaxation and a general sense of well-being.
 Its ability to alleviate pain provides relief to sore joints and muscles, making it a popular option as an oil used during an aromatherapy massage.
 It is also becoming popular as a homeopathic remedy for stress and sleeping disorders.
 Lemongrass is one of the several essential oils in MONQ’s Sleepy personal diffuser to help get the natural rest you are looking for.

 As green alternatives are becoming more popular, lemongrass essential oil is being incorporated into natural cleaning products and cosmetics.
 It is a well-known moisturizer and can help repair damaged hair, while also providing antibacterial and antifungal properties.